itsmerosu/bixa/README.md

 ### 🤔 Help
 You can [open an issue here](https://github.com/bixacloud/bixa/issues/new) if you have discovered a bug or have an issue.
-Please ensure your topic has not been previously discussed, if it has, please contribute to that discussion instead of creating a new one if possible.
+Please ensure your topic has not been previously discussed; if it has, please contribute to that discussion instead of creating a new one if possible.

 Join our Telegram group at [BixaCloud](https://t.me/bixacloud) for discussions, bug reports, and community support.
 Please note that English is the primary language for communication.

 ### 👍 Like Bixa?
-If you like project Bixa please donate [here](https://bixa.app/DONATE.md).
+If you like project Bixa, please donate [here](https://bixa.app/DONATE.md).

 ## ©️ Copyright
 Code released under [the GPL-2.0 license](LICENSE).